egeyosunkaya/ImageAnalysis/README.md

-# ImageAnalysis
+# Object Recognition Based On Super Pixel Method
-Object Recognition based on super pixel method
+*Serhan Gürsoy and Ege Yosunkaya from Bilkent University* You can find resulting paper under the Paper folder.